dominicarrojado/dominicarrojado.github.io/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests.md

 ![Screenshot of unstyled React API hook UI](/images/posts/how-to-integrate-with-a-rest-api-using-react-hooks-and-typescript-with-tests/unstyled.png)

-Now before we interact we it, let's update the styles to make our application slightly prettier.
+Now before we interact with it, let's update the styles to make our application slightly prettier.

 ```css
 /* src/index.css */